JanWilczek/wolf-sound-blog/_posts/fx/2022-07-12-allpass-based-bandstop-and-bandpass-filters.md

 ## Recap: The Second-Order Allpass Filter

-The main building block of the bandpass and the bandstop filters is the second-order allpass filter.
+The main building block of bandpass and bandstop filters is the [second-order allpass filter]({% post_url fx/2021-10-22-allpass-filter %}#second-order-iir-allpass).

 An allpass filter is a filter that does not attenuate any frequencies but it introduces a frequency-dependent phase shift.